Meet our Staff

 Director of Academic Engagement

 Katelyn Lucas has been involved with the museum since 2016.
 She is currently a Ph.D. student at Temple University studying Early American and Native American literature.
 She has an M.A. in English with an interdisciplinary focus in Native American Studies from West Chester University.
 She also has additional work experience with collections management and museum education.
-She manages Delaware Nation's Historic Preservation Office at the museum, in addition to developing the museum's internship program and overseeing curatorial operations.
+She manages Delaware Nation's Historic Preservation Office at the museum, in addition to developing the museum's internship program and assisting with other operations.